 While I “knew” how I wanted to do this, I did the usual research.
 Mostly I was disgusted (but not always).

 There are recipes with condensed soup, packets of onion soup mix, broth, and many other things that should never touch a pork butt.
 There are recipes that are “done” in 4-6 hours on low… not possible.

-So the plan… use my usual rub (but feel free to use your favorite).
+So the plan was to use my usual rub (but feel free to use your favorite).
 Wet with liquid smoke apply the rub and “roast” low and slow in a crock pot.
-Now the secret ingredient… aluminum foil… but don’t wrap it, elevate it to keep it out of the fat.
+Now the secret ingredient., aluminum foil, but don’t wrap it, elevate it to keep it out of the fat.

 I used a three pounder, but I believe you could do 4 pounds the same and a five pounder might work.
 The three pounds produce enough for ten large sandwiches.
 So cheap eats if you calculate it.